Roger Assaf: Biography

 Assaf has won numerous prizes for his works including the Golden Lion at the Venice Biennale in 2008.

 Personal life

 Assaf married Marie-Claude Eddé.
 After divorce he married Hanane el Hajj Ali, and had four children with her, Zeinab, Ali, Mariam and Youssef.
-Born in a Christian family, he was active in francophony, was a Marxist and left wing activist, a supporter of the Palestinian Cause, and eventually converting to Islam in 1986.
+Born in a Christian family, he was active in Francophonie, was a Marxist and left wing activist, a supporter of the Palestinian Cause, and eventually converting to Islam in 1986.